-Statutory Audit Committee (SAC)
+Statutory Audit Committee

-The Statutory Audit Committee was established in compliance with the provisions of the Companies and Allied Matters Act 2020 (CAMA) which mandates all public companies to constitute an Audit Committee.
+This Committee was established in compliance with Section 404(3) of the Companies and Allied Matters Act, CAP C20 LFN 2020 (CAMA).
 The Committee assists the Board in fulfilling its oversight responsibilities relating to the Company's Financial Statements and ensuring the independence of the Company's internal and external Auditors.
 The Committee ensures that the Company complies with all relevant regulatory policies and procedures, as well as policies laid down by the Board of Directors.

-The Committee is currently composed of two (2) Non-Executive Directors and three (3) representatives of the Shareholders with one of the Shareholders' Representatives as the Chairman of the Committee.
-The Company Secretary serves as the Secretary to the Committee.
+The Committee is made up of two (2) Non-Executive Directors and three (3) Shareholders of the Company appointed at the Company's Annual General Meeting.
+The Company Secretary serves as the secretary to the Committee, while one of the Shareholders serves as the Chairman of the Committee.